-We undertake annual employee satisfaction surveys and the CEO has regularly appeared in virtual meetings for all employees, providing a summary of business performance, and addressing questions on a wide range of topics (see further information on page 43).
+We undertake annual employee satisfaction surveys and the CEO has regularly appeared in virtual meetings for all employees, providing a summary of business performance, and addressing questions on a wide range of topics.

 Knowledge sharing and collaboration

 We encourage a culture of knowledge sharing and collaboration, believing that collective intelligence fuels innovation.
 Our employees are empowered to share ideas, collaborate across teams, and contribute to the continuous improvement of our operations.